SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Experiments

 \section{Experiments}

-We evaluated SBI on priors reflecting seven standard causal designs which are summarized in Table~\ref{tab:design_desc}; unconfounded regression (UR), confounded regression (CR), backdoor adjusted (BA), frontdoor adjusted (FA), instrumental variable (IV), within-subjects (WS), and regression discontinuity designs (RD).
-For each of these seven designs we tested SBI using two sets of parametric assumptions; where each structural function is drawn from a prior over linear or quadratic functions respectively.
-In addition to these parametric priors, we evaluated SBI on Gaussian process versions of five of the seven designs, all but backdoor and frontdoor adjusted designs.
-The quadratic polynomial results, and additional experimental and baseline details are provided in the supplementary materials.
+We evaluated SBI on a benchmark suite of priors reflecting seven standard causal designs which are summarized in Table~\ref{tab:design_desc}; unconfounded regression, confounded regression, backdoor adjusted, frontdoor adjusted, instrumental variable, within-subjects, and regression discontinuity designs.
+For each of these seven benchmarks we tested SBI using a linear parameterization (e.g. Section~\ref{sec:lin_example}) as well as a parameterization where the outcome function is replaced with a Gaussian process (e.g. Section~\ref{sec:gp_example}).
+Additional experimental details and descriptions of each prior are provided in the supplementary materials.